saveoursecrets/sdk/doc/sync.md

 ### Trusting Devices

-To add trusted devices the account owner can share the account [signing key](/docs/overview.md#signing-key) via a QR code (or text) which will allow the device to communicate with the server and add it's own public key and device meta data as a trusted device.
+To add trusted devices the account owner can share the account [signing key](/doc/overview.md#signing-key) via a QR code (or hex-encoded string) which will allow the device to communicate with the server and add it's own public key and device meta data as a trusted device.

-Once the server has established that the device is trusted it is able to retrieve the [identity vault](/docs/overview.md#identity-vault) and account folders to perform an initial synchronization.
-The account owner can then provide the [primary password](/docs/overview.md#primary-password) to sign in to the account on the new device.
+Once the server has established that the device is trusted it is able to retrieve the [identity vault](/doc/overview.md#identity-vault) and account folders to perform an initial synchronization.
+The account owner can then provide the [primary password](/doc/overview.md#primary-password) to sign in to the account on the new device.

 The server API endpoint for trusting devices should only require a signature from the account signing key for authentication.